ocinpp/data-scientist-blog-post/README.md

 ## Usage

+- To run the analysis, clone the repository.
+- 3 csv files have to be downloaded from https://www.kaggle.com/airbnb/seattle and put in the directory "seattle"
-To run the analysis, clone the repository and open the .pynb Jupyter Notebook file and execute the cells.
+- Open the .pynb Jupyter Notebook file and execute the cells.

 ## Result